tensorflow/community/governance/api-reviews.md

    it CPU, GPU, XLA, TPU, etc) and prefer to have at least a plan for writing device-agnostic code
  - should the python layer for this operation support raggedtensor/sparsetensor?

-## Keras changes

-Keras has its own external API and maintainers, as well as an internal team.
-Keras API changes tend to be cross-cutting as core Keras classes are base classes to many TF API endpoints.
-We generally only look at keras changes after a keras owner (say, fchollet or karmel) has already approved it on their end. fchollet has guidelines for changes to the Keras API (location TBD).
-These include many generally good practices that are useful to keep in mind outside of Keras as well.